skulpt/skulpt/lists.rst

         patterns and algorithms that form your toolkit.
 Patterns often correspond to your "mental chunking".

-    promise
-        An object that promises to do some work or deliver some values if they're eventually needed, but it lazily puts off doing the work immediately.
-        Calling ``range`` produces a promise.

     pure function
         A function which has no side effects.
 Pure functions only make changes